syncfusion-content/blazor-docs/blazor/dialog/how-to/position-the-dialog-on-center-of-the-page-on-scrolling.md

+---
+layout: post
+title: How to Position The Dialog On Center Of The Page On Scrolling in Blazor Dialog Component | Syncfusion
+description: Checkout and learn about Position The Dialog On Center Of The Page On Scrolling in Blazor Dialog component of Syncfusion, and more details.
+platform: Blazor
+control: Dialog
+documentation: ug
+---

 # Position the Dialog on center of the page on scrolling

 By default, when you scroll the page/container, Dialog will also scroll along with the page/container.